How to save and pay for private school fees

 Are private school fees tax deductible?

-But there are other ways to pay and save for private school more tax efficiently.
+You can’t use school fees to offset your tax bill, but there are other ways to pay and save for private school more tax efficiently.

-Both of these scenarios can be very effective, but they are complicated to set up.
+These scenarios can be very effective, but they are complicated to set up, so you should get advice before you go down this route.

 Can you use investments to pay for private school fees?